mika-s/RandomPerson/RandomPersonLib/Readme.md

 usually include them).
 E.g. XXXXXX-YYYY becomes XXXXXXYYYY.
 If this is set to false, the SSNs can contain hyphens.

-#### "BirthDateOptions.SetYearManually": boolean
+#### "BirthDateOptions.SetYearRangeManually": boolean

-`SetYearManually` is set to true if the birthdate should be between two different years than the default values (which is between 1920 and now minus 18 years ago (or now if Under18 is true)).
+`SetYearRangeManually` is set to true if the birthdate should be between two different years than the default values (which is between 1920 and now minus 18 years ago (or now if Under18 is true)).
 The two different years are set in `Low` and `High`.
 This setting overrides `Under18`.